Revisiting the Matter Creation Process: Observational Constraints on Gravitationally Induced Dark Energy and the Hubble

 we can begin searching for the parameter values that minimize (maximize) the $\chi^2$ ($L$) to sample the posterior distribution, since $P(u|D,M)\propto L$.
 The $\chi^2$ for each dataset is defined as

 where $d_{\tt data}$ are the observable data at a certain redshift/scale factor, $d_m$ are the model predictions at that same redshift/scale factor, and $C_{\tt data}$ is the covariance matrix associated with the data.
-If the procedure is performed for more than one model, we can compare them by using their Bayesian evidence.
-For two models $M_1$ and $M_2$, we define their Bayes factor as
+If the parameter inference procedure is performed for more than one model, the models can be quantitatively compared through their Bayesian evidence.
+For two competing models, $M_1$ and $M_2$, the Bayes factor is defined as

-The natural logarithm of this ratio can be interpreted, using a scale such as the empirical Jeffreys scale~\cite{Trotta:2008qt}, to determine which model is preferred or disfavoured, and with what strength.